PNNL-CompBio/Snekmer/docs/source/tutorial/snekmer_learnapp_tutorial.rst

 This tutorial walks through the process of running the **Snekmer Learn** and **Snekmer Apply** pipelines, from directory setup through vectorization and annotation prediction.
+A detailed explanation of each step is available in ``resources/tutorial/snekmer_learn_apply_tutorial.ipynb``.

 Overview
 ========

 The basic process for running Snekmer Learn/Apply is as follows:

-1. Verify that your file directory structure is correct and that the top-level directory contains a ``config.yaml`` file.
+1. Verify that your file directory structure is correct and that the ``config.yaml`` file is in the top-level directory.

    - A ``config.yaml`` template is included in the Snekmer codebase at ``resources/learn_apply/config.yaml``.